dundey/zetta/README.md

 To run this project, you need the following:

-- Python 3.x**
-- Scrapy (The web scraping framework)
-- Selenium (Used to help scrappy interact with dynamic content)
+- Python 3.x**.
+Ensure latest Python is installed on your system.
+You can download it from [Python's website](https://www.python.org/downloads/).
-- Chrome web browser (for running the crawler)
+- Chrome web browser (for running the crawler).
+If needed, you can download it from [Chrome's website](www.google.com/chrome).

 ### Important Project Files